dharmelolar/technical-writing-resources/README.md

 - [The Art of API Documentation](https://www.udemy.com/course/the-art-of-api-documentation/)
 - [Documenting APIs: A guide for technical writers and engineers](https://idratherbewriting.com/learnapidoc/)
 - [Technical Writer Certification Course](https://technicalwriter.teachable.com/p/technical-writing-certification)
+- [SEO FOR DEVS](https://seofordevs.com/) ~ SEO FOR DEVS is a free 2 weeks course that helps people discover your tech blog or side project in a systematic way

 ## Youtube